tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 ### How to suppress a referer? ###

-When a click event is triggered on a hyperlink which have an anchor to the external url, this plugin opens a new document to redirect to that url with some extra meta tags.
+When a click event is triggered on a hyperlink which have an anchor to the external url, this plugin opens a new window to redirect to that url with some extra meta tags.

 "[Meta refresh][meta-refresh]" is an old school which is not a part of HTTP